Yash-Aggrawal/Yash-Aggrawal/README.md

 ## 🙋‍♂️ About Me

-- 👨‍💻 I am currently working at Samsung Bangalore as a Software Developer.
+- 👨‍💻 I am currently working at Samsung Bangalore as a Senior Software Developer.

 - 👨‍💻 I am a Computer Science graduate from **[NIT-A](https://www.nita.ac.in/)**.

 - 🌱 I am Proficient in **DSA, React, JavaScript, nodejs, full stack development and C++ .**

-- 👯 I am looking to work as **Senior Software Developer** and build awesome tech to help the society.
+- 👯 I am looking to work as **Software Developer** and build awesome tech to help the society.

 - 📫 How to reach me **yashagrawal81930@gmail.com**.